 - Removing the uterus and the cervix (hysterectomy) and/or parts of the vagina (radical hysterectomy)

 - Surgery to remove the lower colon, rectum, bladder, cervix, vagina, ovaries, and nearby lymph nodes (pelvic exenteration).
 Pelvic exenteration is usually reserved for extremely advanced or recurrent cases of cervical cancer.

 Surgery takes place in the operating suites at Brigham and Women's Hospital, whose gynecology program is widely recognized as one of the best in the United States.
-Post-surgical care and other inpatient care are provided by the DF/BWCC team either at
+Post-surgical care and other inpatient care are provided by the Dana-Farber Brigham Cancer

 post-operative guidelines for gynecologic surgery.